practicajs/practica/docs/blog/crucial-tests/index.md

 ```

 What can we do instead? we can test the library as its consumers. how? one of the option is to publish the package to a local registry like verdaccio and run the tests on that
-while it seems hard it actually isn't and quite fast

-this is a simplified example of how we could do that
+while it seems hard it actually isn't and quite fast, this is a simplified example of how we could do that

 **📝 Code**